parthdeshmukh21/parthdeshmukh21/README.md

 - 👋 Hi, I’m @parthdeshmukh21
-- 👀 I’m interested in DataScience
+- 👀 I’m interested in DevOps
-- 🌱 I’m currently learning Machine Learning and Deep Learning
 - 📫 How to reach me https://www.linkedin.com/in/parthdeshmukh21/

 <!---